 Read the story “ON THE WAY TO IDOMENI” > Protagon.gr

 The Eko gas station in Polycastro is shelter for many families who spent the night in buses or in tents.
 Temperatures in this area are often below zero and everynight fires are lit to keep the people warm.

 Women and children are the majority of the people waiting in Idomeni transit camp to cross the border with FYROM.
 More than 1200 people find shelter and access basic facilities.
 Lately the camp is overwhelmed and a new fence is being constructed.

-“A difficult course to Europe” – Read the full article on news247.gr
+“Hurdles race to Europe” – Read the article on news247.gr

 January 2016 has been the deadliest month since the passage begun.